hai-vr/hvr-ik/README.md

   - **Shoulder Upward Angle Multiplier**: When the hand is trying to reach in the upward direction of the chest, multiply the default maximum shoulder angle by this value.
 - **Struggle**: Improves how fast the arm angle opens when the maximum arm length is being reached.
 See [Struggle section](#struggle) below.
 - **Self-parenting**: Allows parenting the hands to the body or legs.
 See [the section about self-parenting](#parenting-the-hand-effectors-to-the-avatar-using-self-parenting) below.
+- **Improve Spine Buckling**: Helps overcoming the spine curvature when the body is upright while the hips-to-neck distance is shorter than default.
+See [the section about spine buckling](#improving-spine-buckling) below.
+- (EXPERIMENTAL) **Use Fake Double Jointed Knees**: This attempts to prevent the upper leg from clipping into the lower leg by moving the position of the lower leg.
+See [the fake knee joints](#fake-knee-joints) below.

 *Not recommended:*
 - **Do Not Preserve Hips To Neck Curvature Limit** (defaults to false):